sathyasoma/Case-study-6th-week/README.md

-2. Use POSTMAN TO ENTER THE STUDENT DETAILS
+2. Use POSTMAN TO ENTER THE mobile DETAILS